optimali-io/carsharing-opt-experiments/prepare_zone_spatial_data/README.md

 -----------------

 - kml file with the zone's shape
-- our awesome shapefile with the operator's grid polygons (same as GeoConfigFiles grid from the backend)
+- Shapefile with the operator's grid polygons, same as `<MAIN_PATH>/data/reference_grid`
 - csv file with petrol stations
 - Here Api developer key
-- QGIS
+- Some kind of GIS software, for example QGIS

+See example files in `<MAIN_PATH>/data/zones/lodz_synthetic` directory.

 What do you have to do?
 -----------------------

-Fill config.py file.
+Fill zone_creator_config.py file.
 All files will be saved at ZONE_CONFIG_DIRECTORY.
 Move operators zone kml file to ZONE_CONFIG_DIRECTORY and name it 'zone.kml'.